Tykeson Hall at the University of Oregon

 Institutional - Interdisciplinary Academic, Art and Sciences

 The program for the 64,000 square foot building includes a new vibrant home for the College of Arts and Sciences and the Dean’s Office, the University Career Center, Academic and Career Advising, Office of the Vice President for Equity and Inclusion, as well as a variety of mathematics and writing tutoring areas, flexible state-of-the-art learning environments, classrooms, and student-focused open work spaces for engaged and active dialogue.
-Features include one 100-seat, two 70-seat, one 40-seat, and two 30-seat classrooms; one 24-seat seminar; two 24-seat tutoring spaces; open offices, shared meeting rooms, collaborative and individual work spaces, faculty and administrative leadership offices, Amy’s Corner Café and coffee bar, the third floor outdoor Slape Terrace, and a ground floor public meeting space and communal venue called James Commons.
+Features include one 100-seat, two 70-seat, one 40-seat, and two 30-seat classrooms; one 24-seat seminar; two 24-seat tutoring spaces; open offices, shared meeting rooms, collaborative and individual work spaces, faculty and administrative leadership offices, a café and coffee bar, an outdoor terrace, and a ground floor public meeting space and communal venue called the Commons.
 Key to Tykeson Hall’s flexible program are 19 small, shared-use meeting rooms distributed throughout the building for advising sessions, interviews, mentoring or student study that accommodate small group work or focused individual contemplation.

 The building is conceptually organized into three interlocking forms with an overall material palette appropriately related to program and spatial character: brick for state-of-the-art classrooms, terra cotta wrapping innovative program features, and high performance transparent glazing for the Commons, which opens onto a new outdoor space.
 An economically compact footprint and harmonious scale relating to nearby structures reinforces the new building’s contemporary architectural language based on traditional campus materials – namely terra cotta and brick – with a focus on modern craftsmanship and detail.